esalm0/website_architectural/README.md

 # website_architectural

-##Simple website for an architecture firm
+##Simple website for an architecture company